holochain-gym/holochain-gym.github.io/docs/developers/basic/hashes.md

 <inline-notification type="tip" title="Exercise">

 1. Go to the `developer-exercises`.
-2. Enter the nix-shell: `nix-shell`
+2. Enter the nix-shell: `nix-shell`  .
-   _You should run this in the folder containing the default.nix file_
+   _You should run this in the folder containing the default.nix file_  .
-   _starting the nix-shell for the very first time might take a long time, somewhere between 20 to 80 minutes, after that I will take just a few seconds_
+   _starting the nix-shell for the very first time might take a long time, somewhere between 20 to 80 minutes, after that I will take just a few seconds_.
-   _When it is done your terminal should similar to this_ `[nix-shell:~/path-to-workspace/developer-exercises/path-to-exercise]$`
+   _When it is done your terminal should similar to this_ `[nix-shell:~/path-to-workspace/developer-exercises/path-to-exercise]$`.
-3. Go to folder with the exercise `basic/1.hashes`
+3. Go to folder with the exercise `1.basic/2.hashes`.
-4. Inside `zome/exercise/src/lib.rs`
+4. Inside `zomes/exercise/src/lib.rs`:
-   - Define a new struct for your entry: 'Book'
+   - Define a new struct for your entry: 'Book'.
-   - Implement the function `add_book`
+   - Implement the function `add_book`.
-5. Compile your code: `./run_build.sh`
+5. Compile your code: `./run_build.sh`.
-6. Run the test: `./run_tests.sh`
+6. Run the test: `./run_tests.sh`.
-7. Don't stop until the test runs green
+7. Don't stop until the test runs green.

 </inline-notification>